top of page

 Habitat: neighborhoods and greenspaces throughout Philadelphia

-Description: Breeding males are bright yellow with black wings and black forehead.
+Description: Breeding males are bright yellow with black wings and black foreheads.
 Females and males in winter have a tan background color instead of yellow and lighter forehead.
 Musical singers, with a call that sounds a bit like weeping

 songsparrow_edited.jpg